ministryofjustice/laa-saml-mock/README.md

 ---

 ### Mujina API Calls

+The original Mujina project allows you to change the configuration of the IDP with IDP calls, this functionality is not used by the Portal team but can be enabled as detailed below.

 #### Disable the api
 All api calls can be disabled by overriding the following property in